pedrolamarao/metal/README.md

 Psys is a research project on "bare metal" software engineering.

-For more information on this projects mission, ambitions and aims, see [GOAL](doc/GOAL.md).
+For more information on this project's mission, ambitions and aims, see [GOAL](doc/GOAL.md).

 # prepare